 As your life insurance agent, we normally work with your attorney to construct an estate plan to lower your tax burden.
 This is accomplished by creating an Irrevocable Life Insurance Trust and funding it with a survivorship life insurance policy as part of an overall estate planning strategy.

-- First of all, you want to have an Irrevocable Life Insurance Trust set up where the trust is the owner and beneficiary of the life insurance policy.
+- First, you want to have an Irrevocable Life Insurance Trust set up where the trust is the owner and beneficiary of the life insurance policy.

 - It is important to remember to have your trust created before the life insurance is purchased and drafted by a qualified estate planning attorney.